 |Coins of Kanishka|

 Features of Junior’s Gold Coins

 Obverse part – There is a figure of a king in a standing posture.
-He is wearing a long coat, pajama, pointed cap.
-In his left hand he holds a garland and in his right hand he is offering an offering in the havan-kunda.
-The inscription ‘Shao Nano Shao Kanishki Koshano’ is inscribed in Greek script with Iranian origin.
+He is wearing a long coat, pajama, and a pointed cap.
+In his left hand, he holds a garland and in his right hand, he is offering an offering in the havan-kunda.
+The inscription ‘Shao Nano Shao Kanishki Koshano’ is inscribed in Greek script of Iranian origin.